paulourio/bosque/README.md

 	$ desenhar 15 5 3 12 10 6 7 13 16 20 18 23 .
 15 6 3 12 10 7 13 16 20 18 23

+### Huffman

+Bosque is starting to support huffman coding trees.
+It is slightly different from the default method.
+To draw a huffman coding tree you should pass the option `--huffman` to `desenhar`.
+This will make Bosque read the tree from the standard input (the terminal, for instance).
+The format to draw a huffman coding tree is, for each node a integer value indicating the position in the binary tree and the string of node.
+A node that is a extension of other should start with character '/', and a node that has space, use '~' instead.
+For instance, if you want a tree to compress `banana` word, you will pass to `desenhar` something like this:

+	4 /:6
+	2 /:3
+	1 b:1
+	3 n:2
+	5 a:3

+Drawing the `banana` tree:

+	echo "4 /:6 2 /:3 1 b:1 3 n:2 5 a:3" | desenhar --huffman

+See the wiki to see how this tree will look like!

 ### Integrating

 Using bash you can set up your exercise or testing application to